apache/rya/extras/rya.manual/src/site/markdown/indexReasoning.md

 ## Rules

 These are the OWL RL (Rule Language) rules currently implemented.
-Those rules not implemented include any rule involving owl:sameAs, rules inferring and checking datatypes, any rule operating on a list construct, and the few other rules requiring a complex join of instance triples that do not all share any single node.
+Those rules not implemented include any rule involving `owl:sameAs`, rules inferring and checking datatypes, any rule operating on a list construct, and the few other rules requiring a complex join of instance triples that do not all share any single node.